emanuellcs/pyn/README.md

 2.  **Dice Roll Method**: Words are selected based on a simulated dice roll method, ensuring true randomness and making the passphrase highly unpredictable.
 3.  **Customization**: Users can specify the number of words, the separator character (e.g., hyphens, spaces), and whether to capitalize each word.

+### Local Deployment and Security

+Pyn is designed primarily for local deployment to ensure maximum security and privacy.
+Running the application locally means that sensitive password data never leaves your machine, reducing the risk of exposure to external threats.

+The only online interaction is with the optional "Have I Been Pwned?"
+API, which checks if passwords have appeared in known data breaches.
+This API usage is optional and can be disabled to maintain a fully offline and secure environment.

+This local-first approach makes Pyn suitable for users who require strong password security without relying on cloud services or external servers.

 ## 💻 Getting Started

 ### Prerequisites